-We pick a selection of kick-off ideas The Song Foundry founder Ed Bell’s book ‘The Ultimate Book Of Song Starters’
+We pick a selection of kick-off ideas from The Song Foundry founder Ed Bell’s ‘The Ultimate Book Of Song Starters’

 Idea starters are some of the most powerful and interesting starters in my book.
 They give you the classic song prompt-style starters like ‘Write a song that says X’ or ‘Write a song from Y person to Z person’ or ‘Write a song that tells the story of person W, Ñ or Ö’.

 They’re all song ideas, situations, stories or concepts that give you free rein to turn that initial spark into a completed song.
 I’m not going to give you tons of explanation on what you could do with each idea, though sometimes I’ve thrown in an extra sentence or two where I thought it would help.

 1. Write a song that says, ‘I love you’

 Think about finding a specific and fresh way of expressing that idea, as well as a specific situation to explore it through.

 2. Write a song that says, ‘I don’t love you anymore’